intarchboard/network-quality-workshop-report/draft-iab-mnqeu-report.md

 ### Security and Privacy Considerations

-Preserving the privacy of the end users is a hard requirement.
-There is an intrinsic trade-off between collecting more data about the activities of the users, and infringing their privacy.
+Preserving the privacy of the end users is a difficult requirement to meet when addressing this problem space.
+There is an intrinsic trade-off between collecting more data about user activities, and infringing their privacy in doing so.

 ### Concrete Suggestions